emilyruby/manifestoo/liberaldemocrats.md

 * Consider the implementation of `Land Value Taxation`.
 * Require the major banks to fund the creation of a local banking sector dedicated to meeting the needs of local SMEs.
+* Uprate working-age benefits at least in line with inflation.

 ### Deficit Reduction